perpetualintelligence/docs/docfx_project/articles/pi-cli/services.md

 public static ICliBuilder AddCli(this IServiceCollection services, Action<CliOptions> setupAction)
 ```

-## Core
-The `AddCli` extension method adds the core services to host application.

 > **Note**: Please do not add any core services below explicitly, instead use `AddCli`.